-In another related Ryerson occurrence in March 2017, Ryerson University fired teaching assistant Ayman Elkasrawy for provocative antisemitic language while leading a prayer at his mosque (3).
+In another related Ryerson occurrence in March 2017, Ryerson University fired teaching assistant Ayman Elkasrawy for provocative antisemitic language while leading a prayer at his mosque.
 At Masjid Toronto, Elkasrawy allegedly called to “purify the Al-Aqsa Mosque from the filth of the Jews.”

-In a third demonstrable incident at Ryerson on November 29, 2016, Jewish students alleged antisemitism was behind a walkout staged by Muslim and pro-Palestinian students at a Ryerson Student Union meeting.
-The walkout was meant to stymie a motion to commemorate Holocaust Education Week (4).
+In a fourth demonstrable incident at Ryerson on November 29, 2016, Jewish students alleged antisemitism was behind a walkout staged by Muslim and pro-Palestinian students at a Ryerson Student Union meeting.
+The walkout was meant to stymie a motion to commemorate Holocaust Education Week.

-This was brought to a head in 2016 when Friends of Simon Wiesenthal Center exposed a propaganda mural that still hangs in the Student Center.
+In 2016, Friends of Simon Wiesenthal Center and its members spoke out against an anti-Israel mural at York University, which continues to be on display today.
 The mural depicts a Palestinian holding rocks behind his back with a blank map of Israel on his Kefiah.
-The community at large was outraged, calling it a violence promoting antisemitic propaganda display that victimizes and re-victimizes Jewish students.
+The community at large was outraged, calling it a violence-promoting antisemitic propaganda display that victimizes and re-victimizes Jewish students.

 As the university has refused to remove the mural - coupled with the Student Union’s insistence on its hanging and reinforcement by anti-Israel measures in the form of boycotts and divestment undertaken by student groups and the Faculty Association (eg. YUDivest, Israeli Apartheid Week) - the Jewish community has largely scaled back its participation at York and Jewish student attendance has declined, especially in undergrad.